Marc Lichte

-Marc Lichte is a German automobile designer, the head of design at Audi since February 2014.
+Marc Lichte is a German automobile designer.
+He was the head of design at Audi from February 2014 to May 2024.

 Early life

-He grew up in the north-west of West Germany.
+He grew up in the north-west region of West Germany.

-He studied Transportation Design at university.
+He studied Transportation Design at a German university.

 Career

 He joined Volkswagen Group in 1996.
 At VW he was taught by Hartmut Warkuß, the designer of the first Audi 80, and the former head of design at Audi for twenty five years.